kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 suspension, it is important to understand its kinematic performance.

 Kinematics is the study of motion without considering the forces involved.
-In a suspension system, the ability to control the wheel motion influences vehicle handling.
+In a suspension system, the ability to control the wheel motion influences the vehicle's handling.
 Kinematic wheel plane control focuses on metrics like toe and camber variation in heave, which are foundational in suspension performance analysis.

 In this study, we analyze the kinematic wheel plane control for the front axle of a modified 2000 Honda Civic EK Hatchback.
 By using computer simulation, we